 Before you make an application for a rehearing, think about the costs.
 Unless you have applied for a rehearing promptly, and you have a good reason for not having defended at the first hearing, the court will usually require you to pay the creditor’s legal costs, even if your rehearing application is granted.

-Before applying for a rehearing, advice should be sought from a solicitor or community legal centre (see “Community legal advice” in Legal services that can help).
+Before applying for a rehearing, advice should be sought from a solicitor or community legal centre (see “Community legal centres” in Legal services that can help).

 1 why you didn’t appear on the hearing date; and/or